 Nolan Bushnell: The Zeus of the Videogame Industry

-When Bushnell graduates in 1968 he goes to work in Sunnyvale, California for Ampex Corporation, an audio recording equipment company that had also invented the video tape recorder in 1956.
+When Bushnell graduates in 1968 he goes to work in Sunnyvale, California for Ampex Corporation, an audio recording equipment company that had also invented the videotape recorder in 1956.
 His starting salary is $12,000.
-As the invention and popularization of the integrated circuit begins to make his idea of a video game system more viable, fellow co-workers Ted Dabney and Larry Bryan join Bushnell in discussing the possibility of creating something never before seen, to turn Slug Russell’s PDP-1 space warfare extravaganza Spacewar! into Computer Space, a single-player, coin-operated game played on a television monitor.
+As the invention and popularization of the integrated circuit begins to make his idea of a video game system more viable, fellow co-workers Ted Dabney and Larry Bryan join Bushnell in discussing the possibility of creating something never before seen, to turn Slug Russell’s PDP-1 space warfare extravaganza Spacewar! into a single-player, coin-operated game called Computer Space and played on a television monitor.
 All three men are to invest $100 dollars each to become a partner in the new venture.
-In a beer-fuelled bull session called to think of a name for their new company, Bryan is thumbing through a dictionary and finds an unusual but perfect term at the end of the “S” section to describe the partnership: Syzygy, meaning “a straight-line configuration of three celestial bodies”.
+In a beer-fuelled bull session called to think of a name for their new company, Bryan is thumbing through a dictionary and finds an unusual but perfect term at the end of the “S” section to describe the partnership between the three men: Syzygy, meaning “a straight-line configuration of three celestial bodies”.

 “Too complicated for half-pissed bar patrons to comprehend”